![]() ![]() Choose another writer in this calendar:

 assistant at the University of Rabat and participated in various

-After Algeria gained gained independence, Djebar was criticized for
+Algerian cultural activities.
+After Algeria had gained independence in 1962, Djebar was criticized for

-writing in French, when writers were supposed to switch to the national
+writing in French – writers were expected to switch to the national

 language, Arabic.
 Djebar held that French and Berber should be allowed